chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 6. COUNT(*) adds up the total amount of rides for each day of the week to a new column called 'TrafficCount'.

+7. UNION ALL to select 'day_of_week' data from all 12 tables.

+8. ORDER BY organizes the data into each day of the week.

 ```
 WITH DayOfWeekOrder AS (
     SELECT 1 AS day_order, 'Sunday' AS DayOfWeek